saadaryf/Expense-Tracker/README.md

 A visual dashboard presenting a summary of your financial activities.
 - **Validations**
 Will show errors if the entered data is not valid.
+- **Auto Descriptions**
+Can generate descriptions automatically from a dataset.

 ## Technologies Used
 - **Spring Boot**